puppeteer/puppeteer/examples/index.md

-# Resources and examples
+# Other resources

-> Other useful tools and projects that use Puppeteer.
+> Other useful tools, articles, and projects that use Puppeteer.

 ## Web scraping
 - [Puppetron](https://github.com/cheeaun/puppetron) - Demo site that shows how to use Puppeteer and Headless Chrome to render pages.
 Inspired by [GoogleChrome/rendertron](https://github.com/GoogleChrome/rendertron).